yuqiii-wang/KnowledgeNotes/network/blockchain/blockchain.md

 2. Because this hacker has more power (>51%), his/her chain grows faster than the honest chain reaching the block \#102.
 3. The remaining 49% nodes see two chains; both contain valid blocks.
 But the hacker's chain is longer (has more proof-of-work).
 By the rules of the Bitcoin software, the remaining node must switch to the hacker's chain.

+This >51% is guaranteed to allow a hacker eventually outgrow honest chain.
+If this hacker controls less nodes, e.g., 49%, he/she might still be able to win ahead the block by being lucky enough to consecutively find multiple blocks.
+In fact, three consecutive block discovery probability $11.76\%=0.49^3$ is already small.

+In PoW blockchain, in short-term there are always multiple parallel forks that some miners are ahead of a few blocks to other miners, so that one powerful hacker miner could win ahead in the short term, but in the long term the >51% chain win.

 ### 66% Attack (for PoS)

-If they control >66%, they can finalize a block, and then later finalize a conflicting block (rewriting history).
+If a hacker controls >66%, this hacker can finalize a block, and then later finalizes a conflicting block (rewriting history).
 However, the Ethereum protocol has a "slashing" mechanism.
 If the protocol detects this double-voting, it effectively burns (destroys) the attacker's entire stake.

 ## Proof of Truth: Consensus Mechanisms